Last Updated on October 21, 2020

 Maggie Valley is well known for Cataloochee Ski Area, but more is waiting for you to discover in this Haywood County Town.
 You can start with a visit to the Wheels Through Time Motorcycle and Car Museum, with over 350 unique and rare automobiles.

 Some awesome natural spots are within a short drive of Maggie Valley, too.
-Waterrock Knob off the Blue Ridge Parkway (MP 451), Soco Falls, and Purchase Knob are just a few beautiful spots nearby.
+We already mentioned Waterrock Knob off the Blue Ridge Parkway (MP 451) and Soco Falls.
+Purchase Knob is another of many beautiful spots nearby.

 36 miles (40 minutes)